m5fisker/Writeups/DUCTF/Sharing is Caring/Writeup.md

 ## Solution

 Since a username is provided in this challenge.
-My first goal was to find accounts related to this account.
+My first goal was to find accounts related to this username.
 Utilizing *spiderfoot* , I created a new scan for the user.

 The following accounts were displayed in the result and linked to the same person.